CodeYourFuture/curriculum/common-content/en/blocks/mentored-code-review/index.md

 +++

 Our learners get feedback on their work through code review.
-In jobs, colleagues review each others code to understand code, look for problems, and both share and learn better ways of doing things.
+At work, colleagues review each others code to understand code, look for problems, and both share and learn better ways of doing things.

 At {{<our-name>}} every learner should get code review on their work every week.